 The Athletics Department will not cover hotel and meal expenses for JV teams (to include cheerleaders).

-Hydration tests for wrestlers are to be conducted at Doctor's Hospital and to be completed in two (2) days.
+Hydration tests for wrestlers are to be conducted at WellStar MCG Health and to be completed in two (2) days.
 Schools will have to cover the costs for any charges over those two (2) days.